-The Nationals are “not close to a deal” with free agent first baseman Adam LaRoche.
+The Washington Nationals are "not close to a deal" with free agent first baseman Adam LaRoche, reports Bill Ladson of MLB.com:

 As of Monday, according to person familiar with free-agent first baseman Adam LaRoche and Nationals general manager Mike Rizzo, the two parties are not close to a deal.